Present Home Site: Woodstock

-This position is anticipated to extend until September 2021, subject to availability of work and funding.
+This is a temporary full-time position and is anticipated to extend until December 31, 2020, subject to availability of work and applicable funding.

-- Must be capable of establishing positive interpersonal relationships and able to work as an effective team member.
+- Must be capable of establishing positive interpersonal relationships.

 - Excellent organizational, critical thinking and problem-solving skills.